Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 ## Performance

-By leveraging SQLite's mature architecture we can obtain the following results:
+By leveraging SQLite's mature architecture, we can obtain the following results:

 ### Operations Where SoloDB Excels